Long-term effect of inter-mode transitions in quantum Markovian process: Model setup

 \section{Model setup}

 To study the long-term dynamics of a composite system coupled to a complicated environment, we use the coupled HOs system as an illustration.
 The system we study here is illustrated in Fig.\,1.
-Two HO separate from each other for a distance.
-They are coupled indirectly by another mediating system, which is also modeled as a HO here.
+Two HOs with frequencies $\omega_{L,R}$ contact with two independent heat baths with different temperatures.
+In experiments, microscopic devices with mutual interactions are separated from each other for only several micrometers, thus it is unclear to discuss their local temperatures.
+Here we introduce a third HO as a data bus to mediate their coupling, which makes it possible to separate the two HOs for a certain distance and we can discuss their local temperatures clearly.
 Effectively, we suppose the mediating HO does not contact with any environment.
-The three oscillators system can be described by a quadratic coupled Hamiltonian $H_{S}=H_{0}+V$, where